You are here

 Our work with Indian peoples has for years drawn connections between indigenous land rights, environmental protection and human rights.
 In most indigenous cultures, separating these issues makes no sense.
 Our Mission Statement points out the intersection of these threats to indigenous peoples: "Indian nations and tribes and other indigenous communities throughout the world are afﬂicted by poverty, poor health and discrimination.
 When indigenous peoples are deprived of their ways of life and their ties to the earth, they suffer, and many have disappeared completely."

 On June 15, 2016, after nearly 30 years of advocacy and negotiation, the Organization of American States (OAS) adopted the American Declaration on the Rights of Indigenous Peoples.
+The OAS is a regional intergovernmental organization of 35 member countries of the Americas, including the United States.

 In the United States, violence against indigenous women has reached unprecedented levels on tribal lands and in Alaska Native villages.
 More than 4 in 5 American Indian and Alaska Native women have experienced violence, and more than 1 in 2 have experienced sexual violence.